Get A Quote

 Other risks that face just about any outdoor cable include condensation, humidity, moisture and ultraviolet rays.
 Moisture can quickly incapacitate a cable, degrading its performance and ruining the signal.
 On the other hand, UV light breaks down a cable’s outer layers in the presence of sunlight.
 When this happens, it significantly diminishes the cable’s lifespan and can lead to cracks in the sheath, exposing the wire to other materials like water.

 In some locations, such as industrial environments, you’ll also need to consider the presence of substances like chemicals, oil, solvents and fuels.
-They can eat away at a cable’s sheathing and corrode it down to the wire, so appropriate protective layers are necessary.
+They can eat away at a cable’s sheathing and corrode it to the wire, so appropriate protective layers are necessary.

 Some popular outdoor cables include the following.